cityofaustin/odd/_jobs/positions/__QA-testing-engineer.md

 ## Overview
 We are looking for an experienced, skilled and passionate QA Testing & Automation professional who will help streamline our QA process for current and future projects ensuring timely and frequent release schedules without compromising on quality and accessibility for Austin residents.

-This is a position of tremendous importance that has the potential for large impact inside our organization and across the city services.
-You will be an active, creative participant in shaping the future of these practices.
-We're looking for someone passionate and creative about making the best use of our people and resources to deliver the most impact.
-This could involve a wide range of activities, from helping solidify existing QA, testing, and release protocols to helping write or review unit tests and set up cross browser testing.
+This pivotal position has the potential to leverage impact inside our organization and across the city services.
+The candidate will be instrumental in shaping the future of digital, accessible, and equitable city services.
+We're looking for someone passionate, creative, resourceful, civic-minded and impact-driven.
+This may involve a wide range of activities, from helping solidify existing QA, testing, and release protocols to helping write or review unit tests and set up cross-browser testing.

 ## Salary